Ryan Tannehill Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Matchup vs. Buffalo

-- Tannehill averages 136.6 passing yards per game in five matchups against the Bills, 96.9 fewer yards his over/under in Monday's game.
+- In five matchups against the Bills, Tannehill averaged 136.6 passing yards per game, 97.9 yards below his over/under in Monday's game.

-- Tannehill threw a touchdown pass in three of those contests against the Bills, and threw multiple TDs twice.
+- Tannehill threw at least a pair of TDs twice in those outings against the Bills, while throwing a touchdown pass in three games.

 - Note: Tannehill's stats vs. Bills date back to 2016.

-- The 188.2 yards per game the Bills are allowing through the air makes them the NFL's second-ranked pass defense.
+- The Bills are giving up 188.2 passing yards per game this year, the NFL's second-ranked pass defense.

-- At 1.0 passing TDs allowed per game, the Bills defense is ranked second in the league.
+- The Bills have given up five touchdowns through the air (1.0 per game).
+They are second in the league in that category.

 Recent Performances

-- Tannehill put together a 197-yard performance against the Jaguars last week, completing 63.6% of his passes and throwing for one touchdown.
+- In last week's matchup with the Jaguars, Tannehill completed 63.6% of his passes for 197 yards, while tossing one touchdown.

-- He also added 21 yards on three carries, averaging seven yards per carry without a touchdown.
+- Tannehill added three carries for 21 yards, averaging seven yards per attempt in the running game.

 Tannehill's Tennessee Teammates